e271828e/Flight.jl/docs/notes/design/framework_spec.md

 inspectable derived contract of the instantiation [§8.8][s8-8] gestures at — wire list, face table, [schedule](#g-schedule), [root inputs](#g-root-input) as plain printable data.
-**The face table is two-sided.** Beside each level's output faces and their provenance it retains that level's *input* faces with the chain each routes through, down to the leaf entries consuming it — a total record, because one-level routing gives every signal a declared face at every boundary it crosses ([§6.1][s6-1], [D-207][d-207]).
+**The face table is two-sided.** Beside each level's output faces and their provenance it retains that level's *input* faces, each resolved producer-ward to the one feed its consumers share: a root input, or a producer inside the model.
+The record is total, because one-level routing gives every signal a declared face at every boundary it crosses ([§6.1][s6-1], [D-207][d-207]).
 The input side is what a [fragment](#g-fragment)'s `inputs` payload resolves against from any authoring level ([§14.2][s14-2], [§14.3][s14-3]).
 CI checks a model by calling `build`; the acceptance tests target `build` errors directly;